SteveBartmoss/SteveBartmoss/README.md

 I tried countin' sheep
 But there's one I always miss

+Who cares if one more light goes out?
+In the sky of a million stars

 <!--
 **SteveBartmoss/SteveBartmoss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.